Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 2. Select the ellipsis menu associated with the document you want to delete and click **Delete**.
 To delete multiple documents, select the checkboxes in front of the documents and click **Delete**.
 3. A popup displays the selected document name(s) as well as all affected references (product / Marketplace).
 Type **DELETE** in the confirmation field.
 4. Click **Delete** to validate the action.

+## Multi-languages support

+If your document can be seen on the Marketplace (either because it is used in a menu or in product documentation), translation can be added so that it can be viewed differently based on the Marketplace language settings.

+Adding the translation means you have your original copy of the document and as many additional copies in the languages you need.
+For instance, the original copy is in French, and English, German and Portuguese copies can be added as needed.

+{{< alert title="Note" color="warning" >}}
+The translation will follow the original document type.
+If the original document type is a file, all translations must be files as well.
+Same applies for Markdown and URL document types.
+{{< /alert >}}

+By default, four languages are available : English / French / German / Brazilian Portuguese

+You will need 2 things:

+* the Document default language
+* the Document translation languages

+This feature is not yet available from the UI, but you can use the CLI or API to add the Document available languages.
+Refer to [API Server multi languages support](/docs/integrate_with_central/api_server#multi-languages-support) and the [sample data](/docs/integrate_with_central/samples/sample_start_to_end#scenario-description) where there is an example of Document Library document using two languages.